Things To Do Outdoors | Trails | Northwest Arkansas

 Lake Wedington

 From cozy neighborhood parks to larger community parks, your closest green space, trail, ball field, basketball court, pavilion, or picnic area is never far away in Fayetteville.
-The city offers 47 parks, from corner to regional, each with its own attractions and special features.
+The city offers dozens of parks, from corner to regional, each with its own attractions and special features.

 City of Fayetteville Parks List